FelixHerrmann/swift-package-list/README.md

 fi
 ```

+#### Mint Troubleshooting

+If you used Mint to install the Command-Line Tool, Xcode will not recognize the swift-package-list command.
+This is because Mint uses it's own /bin directory and Xcode's PATH environment variable is not aware of that.
+There are 2 easy ways to fix this issue:

+- adding `export PATH="$PATH:$HOME/.mint/bin/"` as the first line to your build script
+- execute ln -s $HOME/.mint/bin/swift-package-list /usr/local/bin/swift-package-list` in your Terminal

 ### Settings Bundle

 You can also generate a `Settings.bundle` file to show the acknowledgements in the Settings app.
 This works slightly different